omni-ai-npu/omni-ai-npu.github.io/_posts/2018-04-16-i-didn't-build-it.md

 I didn't build it as a some kind of major architect who will envision the whole thing and put out a mandate to have people build a project exactly like I instructed.
 When Cyborg was conceived there was no code, only idea brainstorming.

-This is still a general but huge misconception among the companies, including tier one players, which contributing to open source community and try to monetize by building product upon it, that you gotta have an architect put an "awesome" design (which usually means finished product) out and the open source team hopefully try to "sell" that to the community.
-This is dead wrong.
+This is still a general but huge misconception among the companies, including tier one players, that you gotta have an architect put an "awesome" design (which usually means finished product) out and the open source team hopefully manages to "sell" that to the community.
+For companies that are contributing to open source community and trying to monetize by building product upon it, this could not be more wrong.

 **Open Source Community Is About Whiteboxing The Architect Role**